MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 author: jiasli
 ms.author: jiasli
 manager: yonzhan
-ms.date: 09/22/2023
+ms.date: 05/21/2024
 ms.topic: conceptual
 ms.service: azure-cli
 ms.tool: azure-cli
-ms.custom: devx-track-azurecli, seo-azure-cli
+ms.custom: devx-track-azurecli
-keywords: az login, authentication types, authentication methods, azure, cli login, az login powershell, cli login, sign in, azure cli
 ---

 # Sign in interactively with Azure CLI

 Interactive logins to Azure offer a more intuitive and flexible user experience.
-Interactive login with Azure CLI allows users to authenticate to Azure directly through the [az login](/cli/azure/reference-index#az-login) command, which is useful for ad-hoc management tasks and for environments that require manual sign-in, such as those with multi-factor authentication (MFA).
-This method simplifies access for script testing, learning, and on-the-fly management without needing to pre-configure service principals or other noninteractive authentication methods.
+Interactive login with Azure CLI allows users to authenticate to Azure directly through the [az login](/cli/azure/reference-index#az-login) command, which is useful for ad-hoc management tasks and for environments that require manual sign-in, such as those customers with multi-factor authentication (MFA).
+This method simplifies access for script testing, learning, and on-the-fly management without needing to preconfigure service principals or other noninteractive authentication methods.

 ## Sign in with Web Account Manager (WAM) on Windows

-As of Azure CLI version [2.61.0](./release-notes-azure-cli.md#may-21-2024), WAM is now the default authentication method on Windows.
+As of Azure CLI version [2.61.0](./release-notes-azure-cli.md#may-21-2024), Web Account Manager (WAM) is now the default authentication method on Windows.
 WAM is a Windows 10+ component that acts as an authentication broker.
 (An authentication broker is an application that runs on a user’s machine that manages the authentication handshakes and token maintenance for connected accounts.)

 Using WAM has several benefits: